Azure/PSRule.Rules.Azure/docs/using-templates.md

 PSRule for Azure can automatically resolve template and parameter file context at runtime.
 Resolved context provides some unique benefits such as:

+- **Improve success** &mdash; Templates are resolved before deployment.
+  - Detect issues with invalid resource names, missing parameters, and JSON structure.
+  - Increases success of deployments by finding errors earlier such as within a PR.
-- **As deployed** &mdash; Analysis of Azure resources as if they are deployed.
+- **As deployed** &mdash; Analysis of Azure resources against Azure WAF as if they are deployed.
   - Parameters, conditional resources, functions (built-in and user defined), variables, and copy loops are resolved.
   - Azure resource names are shown in passing and failing results.
     Resolving issues with resource configurations can be targeted by resource.
   - Resource file locations for template and parameter files are included in results.
-- **Unassigned parameters** &mdash; Detection of missing mandatory parameters.
-  - Increases success of deployments by finding these errors earlier such as within a PR.
 - **Suppression by resource name** &mdash; Azure resource names can be used to apply exceptions.
   - Suppression allows for individual resources to be excluded from rules by name.